Voting

 However, in Australia, people experiencing homelessness continue to face great difficulties in exercising this right.
 The HPLC has been working for a number of years to address the numerous legislative and practical barriers that prevent people experiencing homelessness from participating in the electoral process at the local, state and federal level.
 Impediments to enrolments and voting for people experiencing homelessness include: social exclusion; lack of information and misinformation about enrolment and voting (particularly itinerant enrolment); inaccessibility of enrolment information; and the inaccessibility of voting stations.

 The HPLC has participated in a number of electoral inquiries and has provided written and oral submissions recommending amendments to state and federal electoral laws and to practices by Victorian and Australian Electoral Commissions.
-The most recent of these submissions (which you can download below) was in response to the Federal Government’s Electoral Reform Green Paper - Strengthening Australia’s Democracy.
-The HPLC’s submissions have focused on the following:
+Some changes to the law and practical measures are beginning to take shape.

 • Legislative amendments:

-• to roll back the 2006 Cth amendments regarding enhanced proof of ID requirements and early closure of the roll.
+• To roll back the 2006 Cth amendments regarding enhanced proof of ID requirements and early closure of the roll.

 • Practical measures such as: